Chart Color Schemes

 Cultural Diversity

-Kew - South was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics
+The level of cultural diversity witnessed in Kew - South was found to be above average when compared nationally for a number of language and cultural background related metrics

-Kew-South was found to have a higher level of cultural diversity than most local markets, with 31.2% of its population born overseas and 26.1% speaking a language other than English at home.
-Christianity is the predominant religion in Kew-South, accounting for 47.4% of the population.
-Notably, Judaism is slightly overrepresented in Kew-South compared to Greater Melbourne, with 0.8% versus 0.9%.
+Kew-South has a higher cultural diversity than most local markets, with 31.2% of its population born overseas and 26.1% speaking a language other than English at home.
+Christianity is the predominant religion in Kew-South, making up 47.4% of the population.
+Judaism is overrepresented in Kew-South compared to Greater Melbourne, comprising 0.8% versus 0.9%.

 Frequently Asked Questions - Diversity